Subscription Cancel Flow Best Practices: How to Save 30% of Churning Customers

 Step 1: Cancellation Reason Survey

-The first screen of the cancel flow should ask why the customer wants to cancel.
-This serves two purposes: it gives you data to improve your product, and it allows you to route the customer to a targeted retention offer.
+The first screen should ask why the customer wants to cancel.
+This serves two purposes.
+It gives you data to improve your product, and it lets you route the customer to a targeted retention offer.

 Keep the survey to 5-7 options.
-Common cancellation reasons for e-commerce subscriptions include:
+Common reasons for e-commerce subscriptions:

 Step 2: Targeted Retention Offers

-Based on the cancellation reason, present a specific offer designed to address that exact concern.
+Based on the cancellation reason, present a specific offer designed for that exact concern.
 Generic offers convert at 5-10%.
 Targeted offers based on the stated reason convert at 15-30%.

 Step 3: The Pause Option